Time to answer

 Reviewing responses

-When a new response is received you'll be able to see exactly how long the candidate took to answer the question, along with a coloured indicator to show you if they were under or over the allocated thinking time.
+When a new response is received you'll be able to see exactly how long the candidate took to answer the question, along with a coloured indicator to show you if they were under or over the allocated Time to answer.

 Answered the question in less than the allocated time